quicwg/datagram/draft-ietf-quic-datagram.md

 # Introduction

-The QUIC Transport Protocol {{!RFC9000}} provides a secure, multiplexed connection for transmitting reliable streams of application data.
+The QUIC transport protocol {{!RFC9000}} provides a secure, multiplexed connection for transmitting reliable streams of application data.
 QUIC uses various frame types to transmit data within packets, and each frame type defines whether the data it contains will be retransmitted.
 Streams of reliable